TransAlta Renewables Inc. (RNW.TO) (TSE:RNW) Price Target Raised to C$19.00

-TransAlta Renewables Inc. (RNW.TO) (TSE:RNW) had its price target increased by Scotiabank from C$17.50 to C$19.00 in a report issued on Thursday, BayStreet.CA reports.
+TransAlta Renewables Inc. (RNW.TO) (TSE:RNW) had its price objective lifted by ATB Capital from C$17.50 to C$19.00 in a research report sent to investors on Thursday, Analyst Ratings Network reports.

 TransAlta Renewables Inc develops, owns, and operates renewable power generation facilities.
 As of February 28, 2020, it owned and operated 23 wind facilities, 13 hydroelectric facilities, seven natural gas generation facilities, one solar facility, and one natural gas pipeline comprising an ownership interest of 2,527 megawatts of generating capacity located in the provinces of British Columbia, Alberta, Ontario, QuÃ©bec, and New Brunswick; and the States of Wyoming, Massachusetts, and Minnesota, as well as the State of Western Australia.